qxxa/instaclaimer/README.md

-# instaclaimer - Instagram Username Autoclaimer
+# InstaHunt - Instagram Username Autoclaimer

 Instagram Autoclaimer / Swapper / Turbo <br>
 A Python script that claims a username by repeatedly checking until it becomes available.